Kotlin/kotlinx.coroutines/coroutines-guide.md

 libraries to utilize coroutines.
 Unlike many other languages with similar capabilities, `async` and `await` are not keywords in Kotlin and are not even part of its standard library.

-`kotlinx.coroutines` in one such rich library.
+`kotlinx.coroutines` is one such rich library.
 It contains a number of high-level coroutine-enabled primitives that this guide covers, including `async` and `await`.
 You need to add a dependency on `kotlinx-coroutines-core` module as explained [here](README.md#using-in-your-projects) to use primitives from this guide in your projects.